 Do you have a go-to list of activities?

 Have you made self-care a habit?

-The responses will reveal different areas where engagement is needed when creating self-care plans.
+According to Shakti Therapy & Healing Services, a holistic group practice in Los Angeles, CA, the responses will reveal different areas where engagement is needed when creating self-care plans.
 Focus on 4 areas of self care (mind- body - heart - spirit):

 Cognitive/Mind: It can be stressful helping people sift through thoughts and emotions.
 It is important for you to feel that you can clear your mind of thoughts that may inhibit your personal and professional life.
 This self care calls for setting aside time each day to release your thoughts.
 Here are 3 things you can do:

 Read for leisure.
 Taking thoughts away from other people’s trauma and redirecting them toward things to relax with and enjoy, such as books, can help.

 Being aware of your inner self talk, inner thoughts, judgments, and feelings can alleviate compassion fatigue.
 Your cells are listening to the things you say and the things you do not say - choose wisely what you want to feed them - give compassion to yourself!